Lepidoptera: Taxonomy

-Taxonomy involves the classification of species into hierarchical taxa, while the process of assigning scientific names is known as nomenclature.
-There are over 120 recognized families in Lepidoptera, distributed across 45 to 48 superfamilies.
-Historically, lepidopterists classified the order into five suborders, with one encompassing the so-called "primitive" moths—groups that were long viewed as relics, retaining morphological features reminiscent of their distant ancestors without significant evolutionary "advancement."
-This perspective, now largely outdated, portrayed these lineages as static holdovers from the past, a notion that overlooks the dynamic adaptations all living taxa undergo over millions of years.
-In contrast, the vast majority of moths and butterflies—accounting for approximately 98% of all lepidopteran species—fall within the dominant suborder Ditrysia, characterized by "advanced" reproductive and morphological traits.
-More recent discoveries of new taxa, along with detailed studies of larvae and pupae, have refined our understanding of these basal relationships among Lepidoptera.
-Phylogenetic analyses, drawing on molecular and morphological data, have revealed that these early-diverging lineages are paraphyletic relative to the more derived groups within Lepidoptera, challenging the rigid subordinal framework and highlighting the bushy, reticulated nature of insect evolution.
-Consequently, contemporary lepidopterists have largely abandoned intermediate clades such as suborders, favoring a more flexible system of superfamilies and clades that better captures the order's deep evolutionary history.
+There are over 120 recognized lepidopteran families, in 45 to 48 superfamilies.
+Historically, lepidopterists classified the order into five suborders, with one encompassing the so-called "primitive" moths—groups that were long viewed as relics, retaining morphological features reminiscent of their distant ancestors.
+This portrayed these lineages as static holdovers from the past.
+In contrast, the vast majority of species fall within the dominant suborder Ditrysia, characterized by "advanced" reproductive and morphological traits.
+Phylogenetic analyses show that these early-diverging lineages are paraphyletic relative to later lineages.
+Consequently, lepidopterists have largely abandoned intermediate clades such as suborders.

 The basal clades of Lepidoptera represent early-diverging lineages that retain ancestral traits, providing key insights into the order's evolutionary origins.
 These groups are paraphyletic and form successive sister relationships leading to the dominant Glossata.
-Below is an overview of the major non-Glossatan clades:
+Below is an overview of the major clades: